JainishK7/AirGo-Project/README.md

 All workflow is client-side — no server setup is needed for basic demonstration/development.

-For custom registration, be sure to link:

-register.html to ../css/register.css and ../js/register-validation.js (as shown in the latest HTML code).

 Use modern browsers (Chrome, Edge, or Firefox) for best compatibility.

 ✨ How to Use